terpenes and the entourage effect

 • Benefits include: Promotes weight loss, anti-tumor, anti-inflammatory, anti-bacterial, and inhibits growth of cancer cells

 Research has shown the possibility of manipulating strains to produce more of certain terpenes and some companies will boast the terpene makeup of certain strains.
-Cannabis chefs are also using terpenes to elevate infused meals and make them more beneficial for medicinal use.
+Bud chefs are also using terpenes to elevate infused meals and make them more beneficial for medicinal use.

 Diana-Ashley Krach is a freelance writer, journalist, and content creator whose work can be found on Everyday Feminism, Ravishly, and Playboy.
 She is the co-host and creator of Your Highness Podcast and founder of Good Vibes Marketing Agency.
 You can find her on Twitter or on her website